Cube-OS/cubeOS/docs/mission-dev/mission-needs.rst

 The ADCS/GPS housekeeping app will ensure the hardware itself is behaving normally, checking critical telemetry items to ensure nothing is outside the bounds of normal operation, taking action as appropriate.
 Example action would be regularly updating the ADCS system with the latest time, position, and velocity data from the GPS.

-Kubos offers housekeeping apps for its supported ADCS and GPS systems.
+CubeOS offers housekeeping apps for its supported ADCS and GPS systems.
-You can reach out to us on `Slack <https://slack.kubos.co>`__ or through the `website <https://www.kubos.com/kubos/>`__ for more information about these.
+You can reach out to us on `Slack <https://slack.cubeos-doc-website>`__ or through the `website <https://www.cubeos-doc-websitem/cubeos/>`__ for more information about these.

 Power
 ~~~~~